paritybit-ai/XFL/docs/en/source/development/algos_dev.rst

     from service.fed_config import FedConfig

     demo_chann = BroadcastChannel(name='demo_broadcast_chann',
                                   ids=FedConfig.get_trainer() + [FedConfig.get_assist_trainer()],
                                   root_id=FedConfig.get_assist_trainer())
     a = demo_chann.recv()
     # a = 1
     a = demo_chann.recv()
     # a = 3
     demo_chann.send(5)

 Aggregation Module
 --------------------

 There are two types of participants in the aggregation module: root and leaf.
 Root is the center node, which can broadcast and aggregate parameters.
-Leaf is a non-center node, which can upload and download parameters.
-We will use root/center, lean/non-center interchangeably.
+Leaf is non-center node, which can upload and download parameters.
 The aggregation module supports plain aggregation and encrypted aggregation.
-The encrypted aggregation supports one-time pad (OTP [#FedAvg]_ ) encryption.
+The encrypted aggregation supports one time pad (OTP [#FedAvg]_ ) encryption.

 1. Root node